-To a Riemann surface together with a collection of holomorphic differentials, we associate a certain ramified covering, the so-called \emph{spectral curve} .
+To a Riemann surface together with a collection of holomorphic differentials, we associate a certain ramified covering, the so-called \emph{spectral curve}.
 Spectral curves were introduced in Hitchin's papers \cite{Hitchin87b,Hitchin87} in the process of abelianization of the moduli spaces of stable vector bundles. \Cref{Ex:spectral-curve-loc} in \Cref{Sec:ramified-coverings} about ramified coverings gives the local model of a spectral curve.
 For our purposes, we adopt the following version of the notion:

-\begin{definition} Let $X$ be a smooth complex algebraic curve of genus $g \ge 2$, and $K=\Omega_X^1$ the canonical line bundle over $X$.
+\begin{definition}\labelx{def:spectral_curve} Let $X$ be a smooth complex algebraic curve of genus $g \ge 2$, and $K=\Omega_X^1$ the canonical line bundle over $X$.
 A \emph{spectral curve} or \emph{spectral cover} of degree $r$ is a complete smooth algebraic curve $\Sigma$ embedded in the cotangent bundle $T^*X$ such that the projection $\pi:T^*X \to X$ is a ramified covering of degree $r$:

 \end{definition}